objektwerks/jfreechart.image.map/README.md

 Note
 ----
->The chart is persistable to a file; but the generated image map is effectively empty!
+>While a chart is persistable to a file; the generated image map is effectively empty!

 >The file generated is:
 ```